Debt calculator

 Related tools and guides

-Estimate payoff time with the credit card payoff calculator, compare promotional-rate tradeoffs with the balance transfer calculator, or read how to compare loans for broader borrowing-cost context.
+Estimate payoff time with the credit card payoff calculator, compare promotional-rate tradeoffs with the balance transfer calculator, review monthly debt pressure with the debt-to-income calculator, or read How to Compare Loans for broader borrowing-cost context.

 FAQ

-Is weighted average interest rate the same as APR?
+Is this weighted average the same as one account APR?

-No. It only calculates blended rate math and a simple annual interest snapshot.
-Use payoff or loan calculators for payment estimates.
+No. It estimates a blended annual rate and a simple annual interest snapshot only.
+Use payoff or loan calculators for payment timing.

 Before you rely on a blended rate